ChimeHQ/TextFormation/README.md

 TextualIndenter.pythonPatterns
 ```

-### Suggestions or Feedback

-We'd love to hear from you!
-Get in touch via an issue or pull request.
+## Contributing and Collaboration

+I would love to hear from you!
+Issues or pull requests work great.
+Both a [Matrix space][matrix] and [Discord][discord] are available for live help, but I have a strong bias towards answering in the form of documentation.
+You can also find me on [the web](https://www.massicotte.org).

+I prefer collaboration, and would love to find ways to work together if you have a similar project.

+I prefer indentation with tabs for improved accessibility.
+But, I'd rather you use the system you want and make a PR than hesitate because of whitespace.

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by the [Contributor Code of Conduct](CODE_OF_CONDUCT.md).

 [build status]: https://github.com/ChimeHQ/TextFormation/actions
 [build status badge]: https://github.com/ChimeHQ/TextFormation/workflows/CI/badge.svg